BoizUndPanzer/BoizUndPanzer.github.io/README.md

 ## Game Storyboarding

 - 2 - 4 player game where players control a tank and the objective is to be the last tank alive
+- Top down view at an angle
 - Tank shells richochet off the walls
 - Tanks can only shoot a limited number of projectiles at a time
 - Power-ups placed on the map to add new abilities
-- Maybe use different tank types with different perks
+- Maybe use different tank types with different perks or different shell types
 - Different map styles and terrain to offer varying gameplay
+- Tanks will be different colors or have unique characters on top to distinguish between players

 ## Current Demo of the Game 2/18/20